mahowa/Covid-19-d3/README.md

 HINT: Look through code.
 There are some notes on things that might help you get started Hacking.

+## Contributing
+If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+See the [contributing docs](https://allcontributors.org/docs/en/project/contribute) for more information

 If you create a PR Ill add you as a Hacktoberfest Contributer to the readme using a [bot](https://allcontributors.org/docs/en/bot/usage);

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->